How To Build A Girl

 As the story progresses and Johanna begins to grow in confidence we head into familiar territory where she loses aspects of her true self in the attempt to gain what she thinks she needs.
 Here is where some of the elements are kind of by the numbers and you get the idea of where things are probably going to go, but thanks to Felstein being so engaging and fun to watch it feels fresh and new.

 I had a great time with this movie that once again showcases the talents of Feldstein who carries this movie with ease.
 She is one of my favorite young stars right now and cannot wait to see what she does next.
-Be sure to check out this film available now at drive-ins and digital VOD from IFC Films.
+In addition to the film this release offers bonus content including trailer, interviews and featurettes taking you behind bringing this novel to life.
+Grab your copy of How To Build A Girl available now from IFC Films.